trpc/trpc/CONTRIBUTING.md

 ### `@trpc/react-query`

 Here we build on top of React Query, using `@trpc/client` to create fetchers.
-Working similarly to `@trpc/client`, we wrap all React Query functions to make them typesafe, inferring them from the `Router` generic that users pass to `createReactQueryHooks`.
+Working similarly to `@trpc/client`, we wrap all React Query functions to make them typesafe, inferring them from the `Router` generic that users pass to `createTRPCReact`.
 Additionally, it includes some functionality needed for SSR.

 We also use proxies here to provide a similar API to `@trpc/client`.